arcadeteddy/BCSPCAProject/README.md

 ## Contribution:

-We would love you for the contribution to Paws & Found, check the LICENSE file for more info.
+We would love you for the contribution to Paws & Found, please get into contact with us.

 ### References:
 https://cahi-icsa.ca/press-releases/latest-canadian-pet-population-figures-released